litestar-org/litestar/README.md

 ## Project and Status

-This project was inspired by FastAPI, which also uses Starlette and pydantic as a basis, but with an intent of following a different path:
+This project builds on top the Starlette ASGI toolkit and pydantic modelling to create a higher-order opinionated framework.
+The idea to use these two libraries as a basis is of course not new - it was first done in FastAPI, which in this regard (and some others) was a source of inspiration for this framework.
+Nonetheless, Starlite is not FastAPI - it has a different design, different project goals and a completely different codebase.

 1. The goal of this project is to become a community driven project.
 That is, not to have a single "owner" but rather a core team of maintainers that leads the project, as well as community contributors.
 2. Starlite draws inspiration from NestJS - a contemporary TypeScript framework - which places opinions and patterns at its core.
-As such, the design of the API breaks from the Starlette design and instead offers an opinionated alternative- python OOP is extremely powerful and versatile.
-Starlite seeks to build on this by offering class based Controllers.
+As such, the design of the API breaks from the Starlette design and instead offers an opinionated alternative.
+3. Finally, Python OOP is extremely powerful and versatile.
+While still allowing for function based endpoints, Starlite seeks to build on this by placing class based Controllers at its core.

 ### Features and roadmap: